Welcome to the Forth & Clyde Canal Society Website

 Formed in 1980 the Forth and Clyde Canal Society lobbied for the canals to be brought into public use and promoted thereafter.

-The Forth and Clyde Canal Society has four boats which are used throughout most of the year.
+The Forth and Clyde Canal Society has three boats which are used throughout most of the year.

-Our four boats are available for charter for all types of occasion and can be used for commercial presentations.
+Our three boats are available for charter for all types of occasion and can be used for commercial presentations.

 View a selection of photographs of our participation in many events on the Forth and Clyde Canal.

 Find out what is happening in the Society and get information on our forthcoming events and trips.